 Bronx Violent Offenses Lawyer

 A Bronx violent offenses lawyer could help you if you are facing these allegations.
-An aggressive defense attorney could work with you to tell your side of the story by developing a defense designed to protect your freedom and putting that defense into effect in court.
+An aggressive defense attorney from the Law Offices of Jeffrey Lichtman could help you tell your side of the story by developing a defense designed to protect your freedom and putting that defense into effect in court.

 The penalties for any conviction following a violent offense charge are harsh.
 For this reason, it is necessary to build a vigorous defense.
 Many prosecutor’s cases rely only upon an unreliable witness statement or unclear security footage.
 Others use legally questionable police work to obtain evidence.

-A Bronx violent offenses lawyer works to analyze the facts in a case and determine the best defense possible.
+A Bronx attorney works to analyze the facts in a violent offenses case and determine the best defense possible.
 They then work to research the law, conduct their own investigation into the incident, and argue points of law in court designed to protect a person’s rights.

 Consult a Bronx Violent Offenses Attorney

-Facing allegations of a violent offense in The Bronx can be a frightening and confusing experience.
+Facing allegations of a violent crime can be a frightening and confusing experience.
 The laws that govern these allegations are harsh, and a conviction will forever change your life.
 Therefore, it is essential to understand your rights and how to fight back in court.

 A Bronx violent offenses lawyer could provide powerful representation to protect your freedom.
 From day one, they can work to examine the legality of the police work in your case, make legal arguments before trial, and convince juries that there is reasonable doubt in the prosecutor’s case.
 Get started on your case by calling today.